Looking to measure GHG emissions for the first time? We can help.

 Simplified data collection

-Use standardised data collection templates to drive consistency across the organisation
+Use standardized data collection templates to drive consistency across the organization

 Focus on most material emissions